 Blepharitis is an inflammation of the eyelids that can make them feel heavy.
 Other symptoms are typically redness and crusting where the eyelashes attach at the edge of the eyelid.

 Omega-3 fatty acids.
 A indicated that omega-3 fatty acids dietary supplements can positively impact dry-eye syndrome.
 The study also showed a positive impact of omega-3 fatty acids on blepharitis.

 Home remedies for blepharitis

 Tea tree oil.
 Consider applying a mixture of 2 drops of tea tree essential oil and 1/2 teaspoon of coconut oil to your eyelids.
 Natural healers advocate its use for soothing dry skin and removing dandruff.
-A 2006 study showed that tea tree oil has anti-inflammatory and antibacterial effects.
+A showed that tea tree oil has anti-inflammatory and antibacterial effects.

 Black tea.
 Advocates of natural healing suggest using the anti-inflammatory and antibacterial properties of black tea to treat blepharitis.
 Try putting a black teabag into boiling water and then letting the water cool down from hot to warm.
-After squeezing the water from the teabag, place the teabag on your closed eyelid for 10 minutes.
-A 2001 study showed the antioxidant and antibacterial properties of black tea.
+After squeezing the water from the teabag, place the teabag on your closed eyelid for 10 minutes. showed the antioxidant and antibacterial properties of black tea.